+Officet 1 01 3

 Financial Project ID:

-Federal Aid No
+Federal Aid No.

 Local Agency:

 Project Description:

 Bridge No.:

-MAINTENANCE AGREEMENT
+MAINTENANCE A AGREEMENT

-THIS AGREEMENT, made and ente 20, by and between the STATE TRANSPORTATION (hereinafter, Florida (hereinafter WITNES) OF FLORIDA DEPARTMENT OF called "DEPARTMENT"), and called "LOCAL AGENCY");
+THIS AGREEMENT, made and entered 20, by and between the STATTRANSPORTATION (hereinafter, Florida (hereinafter WITNESS called "DEPARTMENT"), and called "LOCAL AGENCY");

-OEIA.
-Aparing to undertake a project within the
+AGENCY and LOCAL AGENCY identified an I.Dwhich will be of ber WHEREAS, approval of federal aid nece the LOCAL AGENCY to maintain the project; NOW, THEREFORE, in consideration of ·

+project and obtain approval of the Federal

+Highway Administration for federal parti cidation.